-The Corruption of Foreign Public Officials Act was enacted in 1999 and strengthened in 2013, making it a criminal offence under Canadian law to bribe a foreign public official in the course of business.
+Corruption and bribery are crimes effective since 1999 and strengthened in 2013, the Corruption of Foreign Public Officials Act makes it a criminal offence under Canadian law to bribe a foreign public official in the course of business.

 On Oct.
 31, 2017, government removed the exemption for facilitation payments, making payments to government officials to speed up routine transactions illegal.

-Businesses convicted under the act face heavy fines, and individuals can be sentenced to a maximum of 14 years in jail.
+Businesses convicted under the Act face heavy fines, and individuals can be sentenced to a maximum of 14 years in jail.